 IN THE WILD

 Fire Dartfish are usually seen hovering over rubble or sandy areas of the reef.
 Usually they hover just above their burrow and as the name implies, they are quick to dart into their hole.
-They are usually seen singly or in pairs but occasionally four or five may be seen in a small group.
+They are seen singly or in pairs but occasionally four or five may be seen in a small group but this is rare.
 They normally hover with their head in a slightly upright position facing into the current as can be seen in the images.
 The bright yellow dorsal fin appears to be used to signal each other and is often flicked up or down.

 The Fire Dartfish is found across the Indian ocean and in the west Pacific.
 They are found between depths of 6-30 meters.
 More usually they are seen around 13 to 18 meters in depth.